 The world of credit can be a confusing place.
 The native language of finance might sound familiar, but little seems to make sense for so many.
 Logic applies only sometimes and the rest is often a mystery.

 Much like exploring a new land, you’re likely to get a little lost and maybe trip over some obstacles along the way.

-My Credit Score
+My Credit Score – Things I’ve Learned

 During my time thus far in ‘Creditlandia,’ I’ve uncovered answers and gained insight into how this world works, including how to climb to the top of the ranks.

 There are obvious ways to negatively affect your credit score, such as making late payments or cancelling cards without paying the balance.